Kobe Bryant: Scoring records (2005–2007)

-The 2005–06 season marked a crossroads in Bryant's basketball career.
-Despite past differences with Bryant, Jackson returned to coach the Lakers.
-Bryant endorsed the move, and by all appearances, they worked well together the second time around, leading the Lakers back into the playoffs.
-Bryant's individual scoring accomplishments resulted in the finest statistical season of his career.
+Despite their differences, Jackson returned to coach the Lakers.
+Bryant endorsed the move, and they worked well together and the Lakers returned to the 2006 NBA playoffs.
+Bryant forged his finest statistical season and set numerous records.
 On December 20, 2005, Bryant scored 62 points in three quarters against the Dallas Mavericks.
-Entering the fourth quarter, he had personally outscored the entire Mavericks team 62–61, the only time a player has done this through three quarters since the introduction of the shot clock.
-When the Lakers faced the Miami Heat on January 16, 2006, Bryant and Shaquille O'Neal made headlines by engaging in handshakes and hugs before the game, signifying a change in the feud that had festered between them.
-A month later, at the 2006 NBA All-Star Game, the two were seen laughing together.
+Entering the fourth quarter, he had outscored the Mavericks team 62–61, the only time a player had done this through three quarters since the introduction of the shot clock.
+Bryant and O'Neal were friendly during the season and showed a pause in their feud.